Blendify/blender-manual/blender_docs/manual/compositing/types/filter/inpaint.rst

    Inpaint Node Example.

-Inpainting fills in a couple of pixels using the surrounding image and voila... your wire is removed.
+Inpainting fills in a couple of pixels using the surrounding image and voilà... your wire is removed.

 .. note::